nsnam/ns-3-dev-git/src/wifi/doc/source/wifi-user.rst

 This creates the WifiNetDevice which includes also a WifiRemoteStationManager, a WifiMac, and a WifiPhy (connected to the matching Channel).

-The ``WifiHelper::SetStandard`` method set various default timing parameters as defined in the selected standard version, overwriting values that may exist or have been previously configured.
+The ``WifiHelper::SetStandard`` method sets various default timing parameters as defined in the selected standard version, overwriting values that may exist or have been previously configured.
 In order to change parameters that are overwritten by ``WifiHelper::SetStandard``, this should be done post-install using ``Config::Set``::

   WifiHelper wifi;